frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

         <source src="/img/learning-course/stage1b/exercises/e1/e1s14.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption> 2.
-Assemble the bearings and shaft using parts from the MKCad App.</figcaption>
+Assemble the bearings and shaft using parts from FRCDesignLib.</figcaption>
     </figure>
   </div>